rafaeleyng/health-dashboard/README.md

 API_TZ=America/Sao_Paulo # [optional, default is GMT] the timezone you are expressing your metric dates in DATA_PATH=my-data # [optional, default is `data`] the name of the folder you have cloned your data repository to
 ```

-## project components

-This project consists of:
-- a Grafana instance, to visualize data
-- an HTTP API that will serve your data to Grafana
-- your data (in a separate repository that is cloned inside this one) as JSON and/or JavaScript files
-- scripts and configs to glue everything together